kmsmith137/ch_frb_l1/MANUAL.md

   - `nbeams` (integer).

     Number of beams processed by the node.
+    Must match the value of nbeams in the L0 simulator's config file.

+  - `nfreq` (integer).

+    Number of frequency channels (usually 1024 in subscale testing, or 16384 in production-scale).
+    Must match the value of nfreq in the L0 simulator's config file.

+  - `nt_per_packet` (integer).

+    Number of time samples sent in each UDP packet.
+Must match the value of nt_per_packet in the L0 simulator's config file.

+    There is currently a restriction that in order to use fast kernels (see below), nt_per_packet must be 16.
+In particular, you should take nt_per_packet=16 in production-scale runs, where fast kernels are usually a necessity.
+If you're using slow kernels, then the value of nt_per_packet is probably not very important.

+  - `fpga_counts_per_sample` (integer, default 384).

+    Number of FPGA counts per time sample.
+Must match the value of fpga_counts_per_sample in the L0 simulator's config file.

+    This is an indirect way of specifiying the sampling rate.
+One FPGA count corresponds to 2.5 microseconds (hardcoded).
+Therefore, the default value fpga_counts_per_sample=384 corresponds to a sampling rate of 0.983 milliseconds.

+    One use for this parameter is to artificially speed up or slow down test instances.
+    For example, to run a "stress test" in which the L1 server is required to run 10% faster than normal, you can take fpga_counts_per_sample=349.
+(Note that you'll also need to decrease the value of 'dt_sample' in the bonsai config file by 10%, and the max DM of the search will decrease by 10%.)

   - `ipaddr` (either a string, or a list of strings).